 If you’ve been hurt in a car accident in Birmingham, AL, you are likely navigating an unfamiliar path trying to get your life back on track.
 Unfortunately, rather than focusing on healing from your injuries, you find yourself in the middle of a whirlwind filled with insurance claims, doctor bills, and the legal system.

 Making matters more confusing, every U.S. state has unique laws relating to car accidents, so a lot of what you find online doesn’t apply to your situation.
-Morris Bart & Associates, LLC, explains the Alabama laws that you’ll need to know after being injured in an automobile accident.
+A car accident lawyer in Birmingham, AL, from Morris Bart & Associates, LLC, explains the Alabama laws that you’ll need to know after being injured in an automobile accident.

 Alabama Follows a “Fault” System